This is the current preview version, and still a bit a work in progress. It is

 lush tropical forests, deep green valleys and other pristine landscapes that await

 them on what is to be their new home.
-Hear the calls of birds and whales, and feel
+Hear the calls of birds and the singing of

-the pulsating beauty of life as they first sense the richness of this island paradise.
+whales, and feel the pulsating beauty of life as they first sense the richness of this

 The Landing